eesmith42/AccessAPO_OIWebsite/README.md

 ![PuTTY Initial Install Window](https://github.com/eesmith42/AccessAPO_OIWebsite/blob/main/Initial%20Window.jpg)

-In the window, type **Cd t/A(tab)**.
+In the window, type **cd t/A(tab)**.
 Just like before, where it says "(tab)", press tab to auto-complete the line of code.
-The code should be "Cd t/APO_Website/".
+The code should be "cd t/APO_Website/".

 Your window should now look like this:

 ![PuTTY cd command](https://github.com/eesmith42/AccessAPO_OIWebsite/blob/main/cd%20command.jpg)

-Next, you will type **Git pull** into the window, which will make the window look like this:
+Next, you will type **gitpull** into the window, which will make the window look like this:

 ![PuTTY gitpull command](https://github.com/eesmith42/AccessAPO_OIWebsite/blob/main/gitpull.jpg)